 benefits of therapy, therapy benefits, aims of therapy

-Benefits Of Counselling - Releasing Old Patterns Counselling & psychotherapy considers what blocks you, the obstacles, reluctances in your Iife, those you are conscious of and others you are not.
+Benefits Of Counselling - Releasing Old Patterns Counselling & psychotherapy considers what blocks you, the obstacles, reluctances in your life, those you are conscious of and others you are not (including our own fight, fight, freeze responses).
 We may look at what keeps you stuck or suffering, what you keep doing to yourself - your maintaining cycles.
 We may explore the dynamics of your own personality - your old patterns, habits or traits, how you re-create familiar situations.
 We may examine what's in your control, what's reactive, what's choice, e.g. "I felt this, and therefore I had to do that".
 With new insight you may understand who you are differently, and new meanings may emerge.
 (See also Impact Of Our Past & Releasing Ourselves & Letting Go)

 Benefits Of Therapy - Impact Of Our History Some problems may have started off small and have begun to snowball, having their origins in our history.
 Therefore counselling & psychotherapy provides the opportunity to revisit and address things, which we weren't emotionally mature enough to do as a child.
 We can't turn the clock back, but we can unpick the meanings & assumptions we have made so far, and discover whether they are still valid.
 A further aim of counselling & psychotherapy is to reflect upon the effect of "water that has flowed under your bridge" so far, and look at what this might mean for you now.
 Acknowledging that each of us is more than the influence of our history, we'll look at what works in your Iife, what doesn't and why some problems may continue.
 (For details see Impact Of Our Past)